 The Knysna-Amatole Montane Forest remains nearly impenetrable in some spots.
 The park contains:

 - honey badgers

 Birds include the Cape eagle owl, the Knysna lorie, the Narina trogon, and the Knysna scrub warbler.
 Bring binoculars, and keep your gaze trained to the canopy.

 Tanzania and South Africa both cater to a wide segment of tourists and traveller budgets.
 Whether you’re looking for an African safari on a shoestring budget or a luxury getaway, you have options.
 That said, South Africa still corners the market on high-end safari accommodations.

 There are other differences to consider, too.
 South African safaris feature smaller, open-sided expeditionary vehicles for ease of animal observation.
 Unlike Tanzania, South African safaris are run by safari lodges or parks, so you’ll remain in one location over the course of multiple days.

 In Tanzania, you’ll move from site to site chasing wildlife on their migratory routes.
 This experience comes with a unique exhilaration all its own.
 Although Tanzania continues to improve its luxury accommodations, the focus remains on camp-style tent lodgings rather than big lodges.

 The Best Country for Safari

-What’s the best country for safari?
+So what’s the best country, Tanzania or South Africa for safari?
 That depends on which wildlife you want to see, the accommodations you prefer, and how much you want to spend.
 So, do some research and make a list of what you’d like your dream vacation to look like.